G2P-Connect/g2pc-registry/docs/README.md

     @Value("${crypto.from_dc.key.path}")
     private String farmer_key_path;
 ````
-27. Add below code snippet in signatureValidation method.
+31. Add below code snippet in signatureValidation method.
 This is the validation for signature and encryption to check whether this is transferred correctly.
+    1. Check isSign flag , if yes check metadata given from controller is true or false , if not true throw error that configurations are not valid.
+    2. Take farmerKeyPath for dp .p12 file.
+    3. Check isEncrypt flag , if true check isMsgEncrypt flag from header is true or false , if not true throw error that configurations are not valid.
+    4. Recreate signature using header and message.
+Verify both signature if error from verifySignature throw error signature invalid.
+    5. Decrypt message , if successfully decrypted add in requestDto.
+    6. Above logic is same in 4 cases of signature and encryption mentioned "Overview / List of libraries".
 ````
        ObjectMapper objectMapper = new ObjectMapper();
         RequestMessageDTO messageDTO;